This is what you missed at last month’s Psychiatry Congress in Cairns.

 Day 1 Morning tea break

 The live poll was a great addition to the Congress with everyone casting their vote on various topics.
-On the eve of the Federal Election there was an overwhelming call for Psychiatrists to speak out over climate change.
+On the eve of the Federal Election, there was an overwhelming call for Psychiatrists to speak out over climate change.
 Professor Ernest Hunter gave the first keynote address on changing patterns of mental disorders in remote Indigenous Australia and choose to politicise climate change and Adani.
 This was warmly welcomed by delegates.

 With many sessions packed out, the Congress App became a very useful tool with live streaming of all sessions.
 “There was a wide range of topics covered and I found the sessions based on certain subspecialties most useful - the old age, youth, addiction and child & adolescent based sessions were extremely insightful.”
 Emma Laidler, Locum Recruitment Consultant.

-Another keynote speech of interest was provided by Professor Felice Jacka who spoke about the SMILES trial and evidence it provided in support of funding dietary advice to improve depressive symptoms as well as physical health.
+Another keynote speech of interest was provided by Professor Felice Jacka who spoke about the SMILES trial and evidence is provided in support of funding dietary advice to improve depressive symptoms as well as physical health.
 You guessed it!
 What you eat does affect your mental state.

 Wavelength Recruitment Consultants Emma Laidler and Laura Chen

-Informative, emotional and engaging, #RANZCP2019 brought together a mixed crowd of delegates from inquisitive medical students to retired Psychiatrists from across Australia and New Zealand.
+Informative, emotional, and engaging, #RANZCP2019 brought together a mixed crowd of delegates from inquisitive medical students to retired Psychiatrists from across Australia and New Zealand.
 The character and nature of this passionate group of Doctors is summed up perfectly by Stephen Bryant (our Recruitment Consultant), “One particular gentleman I met who stood out was well into retirement but had no plans to stop helping people.
 He said ‘As long as I can listen and hold a pen, I’ll keep going'”.

 So there you have it - another memorable event from RANZCP.
 If you couldn’t make it this year, we hope to see you in Hobart for the 2020 Congress.